casawa/Recon/README.md

 ## How we built it
-The DJI Phantom is a bit
+The DJI Phantom is a consumer drone

 ## Challenges we ran into